btsomogyi/claude-flow/docs/analysis/v2.0.0/README.md

 ### Key Findings
 - No external Deno dependencies from JSR or deno.land
-- Existing Node.js compatibility layer provides migration foundation
+- Existing Node.js compatibility layer provides WebAPI migration foundation
-- Runtime detection system already in place
+- Runtime detection can be modernized to feature-based detection
-- Most Deno APIs have direct Node.js equivalents
+- Most Deno APIs have WebAPI or Node.js ESM equivalents

 ## Document Structure